-Impossible to resist crispy Greek fries, patates tiganites are oven-baked and finished in a hot cast-iron skillet with olive oil.
-Served with oregano, paprika, and feta they will be your most requested dish.
+Impossible to resist crispy country fried potatoes, horiatikes patates tiganites are oven-baked and finish cooking in the fryer.
+It is possible they will be your most requested side dish.

 It is true that there are few foods that give such pleasure as crispy delicious fries that have just come out of the fryer.

-Greeks eat a lot of fries.
+Greeks eat a lot of fried potatoes.
 We call them patates tiganites.
 There is no taverna order without a couple of plates of crispy fries.
 At home they are mostly homemade, very rarely they will be coming out of a freezer bag.
-Greeks usually fry potatoes in olive oil.
-It is a myth that olive oil can not handle high heat.
-We actually fry almost everything in olive oil and it gives a unique flavor to fries, fritters, fish and fishcakes, etc. Sure, vegetable oils such as sunflower oil might be used occasionally but olive oil is the main cooking oil in Greece.

 Potatoes.
 I use Yukon gold or russet potatoes.
-I never peel them (totally optional).
 Yukon golds have thin skin that crisps up nicely.
 Russets have thicker skin that develops crunchy lovely edges.